Etiology of VUR

 Symptoms and Signs of VUR

-Children typically present with a history of fetal hydronephrosis, febrile UTI, or as part of a sibling screening.
+Children typically present with a history of fetal hydronephrosis or febrile UTI, or they are discovered to have VUR after undergoing screening tests done because they have a sibling with VUR.
+Up to 25% of siblings can have VUR.
+As a result, parents may opt to screen asymptomatic siblings.
 Rarely, children present with hypertension, which is more commonly a long-term consequence of renal scarring.
 Children with UTI may have fever, abdominal or flank pain, dysuria, frequency, urgency, wetting accidents, or rarely hematuria.

 Diagnosis of VUR